 I hold an Advanced Diploma in Integrated Humanistic Counselling (BACP Accredited course) from Guildford College.
-I also hold a CSCT Certificate in Cognitive Behavioural Therapy and a CPCAB Award in Understanding Substance Misuse.
+I also hold a CSCT Certificate in Cognitive Behavioural Therapy, a CPCAB Award in Understanding Substance Misuse, and a Certificate in Solution Focused Brief Therapy.
+I also hold a Certificate in Online and Telephone Counselling.
 I continue to update my learning via regular Continuing Professional Development courses and workshops.

-Before re-training as a counsellor, I worked for many years as a PA/Office Manager in a variety of business environments.
+Before re-training as a counsellor, I worked for many years in Business Administration, Sales, Marketing, PR and Event Management in a variety of business environments.

 Accredited register membership

 Accredited Register Scheme